Why Should I train my dog?

 This course is 5 weeks long and is £60.

-We also run a Junior course for dogs from 5-12 months old.
-This course is for those that attended our Puppy Foundation Course and now wish to further their dogs training.
+We also run a Junior course for dogs from 5-12 months that have completed the Puppy or Beginner course, and now their owners wish to further their dogs training.

 This course is 4 weeks long and costs £50.